 \section{Experiments}

-The implementations of H-RINS factor graphs are in C++ using GTSAM\cite{gtsam} with ISAM2 solver\cite{isam2}, providing efficient performance and scalable graph topology.
-Ceres solver\cite{Agarwal_Ceres_Solver_2022} was used for the compact Nonlinear least squares problem of the instantaneous ego velocity estimation.
-Setup used for data collection and experiments is show in Fig.~\ref{fig:sensor_setup}.
+The implementation of H-RINS factor graphs is in C++ using GTSAM\cite{gtsam} with ISAM2 solver\cite{isam2}, providing efficient performance and scalable graph topology.
+Ceres solver\cite{Agarwal_Ceres_Solver_2022} was used for the compact nonlinear least squares problem of the instantaneous ego velocity estimation.
+Setup used for data collection and experiments is show in \Cref{fig:sensor_setup}.